Master’s Degree Programs in

 Teach Literacy with Culturally Responsive, Evidence-Based Practices

-Using multicultural literature as a foundation for teaching literacy, you’ll deepen your literacy teaching practices and learn how to develop curriculum that applies culturally responsive pedagogies.
+Using multicultural literature as a foundation for teaching literacy, you’ll deepen your teaching practices and learn how to develop culturally responsive curricula.
 Through your coursework, you will:

-- Learn how to integrate peer-reviewed reading theory and research with practices that are informed by evidence-based teaching methods
+- Learn how to integrate peer-reviewed reading theory and research with evidence-based teaching methods

 - Examine foundational topics about oral language development, phonemic awareness, decoding and phonics, reading comprehension, writing, and assessments designed to guide differentiated instruction

-- Learn how to use assessments to inform decisions and guide differentiated instruction for students with a range of reading profiles across elementary, middle school, and secondary school grade levels, including multilingual learners and students with neurodiversity or learning disabilities
+- Learn how to teach students with a range of reading profiles across elementary, middle school, and secondary school grade levels, including multilingual and neurodiverse learners

 - Explore the larger socio-cultural contexts of literacy education, including an historical review of reading methods and its most recent iteration, known as the Science of Reading